Manifesto

 Yet we have more reasons for caution.

 Botanists believe that, across history, thousands of distinct cannabis lineages once thrived — five or six thousand if we include traditional hemp cultivars.
-Only a few hundred true heirlooms still stand, the rest lost to prohibition, hybridization, and the pursuit of uniformity and ever-higher yields.
-While we welcome the rapid emergence of the cannabis industry, given its current state we fear it may soon face the same challenges as viticulture, wherein entire genetic legacies — Gouais Blanc, Tibouren, and countless pre-phylloxera field grapes — were lost to commercial standardization.
+Only a few hundred true heirlooms still stand, the rest lost to prohibition, hybridization, and the pursuit of uniformity, raw THC, and ever-higher yields.
+While we welcome the rapid emergence of the cannabis industry, given its current state we fear it may soon face the same challenges as viticulture, wherein entire genetic legacies — Gouais Blanc, Tibouren, and countless pre-phylloxera field grapes — were lost forever to commercial standardization.

 We can prevent this tragedy.